epicwebgame/dragdrop/MSBuild/Readme.md

 21. What if you access a conditional property whose condition evaluates to false?
 Does it fail the build or does it just report empty contents?

+22. I just realized that an MS Build file denotes "a single project."
+What about a solution that has many projects?
+Who manages recording the contents of the solution and the dependencies between projects in the solution?
+Also the file format for the .sln file is, I vaguely remember but I'll check in some time, a propreitory text=based format.
+It looks like a cross between YAML and INI files but is neither of those.

 ## Tasks